kata-ai/kata-platform-docs/docs/channels/instagram-messaging.md

 # Tutorial for Instagram Chatbot

 Go to this tutorial for creating a simple Instagram DM chatbot: [Create Instagram Bot Handover from Chatbot to Agent Tutorial](/tutorial/create-igdm-bot-handover-from-chatbot-to-agent)

+# FAQ

+## I have 2 IGDM bot actions which are image type and text type.
+First response will show an image, then a text.
+After I deploy the IG channel, it shows a text, then an image.
+Why did it happen?

+A: Because the API calls limit in Instagram (Facebook policy link) has a maximum of 5 outgoing messages in 1 second.
+Hence, to load the image and show it to the end-user, it took a delay in between and the impacted image action type didn’t show in the correct order.
+It cannot be avoided.
+We suggest you put a good UX conversation to show the image between text since the image will have an incorrect order than Platform emulator.